real-Sandip-Das/AGV-ROS-task-doc/Course 2/README.md

 - `/clock`
 - `/tf`
 - `/tf_static`
-- `rslidar_points`: This is where the node is getting raw 3D Pointcloud data from
+- `/rslidar_points`: This is where the node is getting raw 3D Pointcloud data from

 Visualization is done in rviz and the rviz configuration is saved again